Aurex Insight – APAC Real Estate

 Half Year 2019

-APAC Real Estate Half Year Review
+Aurex Group's APAC Real Estate Market Review

 Taking a macro look across the Asia Pacific region, the first two quarters have delivered an eventful start to the year.
 The market has experienced positive year-on-year growth in new equity raised for non-listed real estate funds in APAC since 2015.1n tact, This period has seen the highest capital raised for private real estate funds globally since the Global Financial Crisis (GFC).Ascording to a report by PERE, the surge is largely due to the rise of the ‘Mega’ fund, categorised as anything In excess of US$5 billion.
 A further 17 funds surpassed the US51 billion threshold to close out H12019.